How Granny Flat Rules are Changing in NZ 2026 | KiwiSpan

 2. Plan your idea carefully

-If you’re considering a KiwiSpan dwelling, keep your design to a single-storey building under 70sqm.
-Sticking to these criteria gives you the best chance of qualifying for the exemption once the law takes effect.
+If you’re considering a KiwiSpan granny flat, keep your design to a single-storey building under 70sqm.
+Sticking to these criteria is necessary to qualify for the exemption.

 3. Be aware of extra costs